mohsinulhaq/react-popper-tooltip/README.md

 #### Returns

-- `arrowRef: HTMLElement | null`
+- `triggerRef: HTMLElement | null`

-An arrow DOM element.
+The trigger DOM element ref.

 - `tooltipRef: HTMLElement | null`

-A tooltip DOM element.
+The tooltip DOM element ref.

-- `triggerRef: HTMLElement | null`

-A trigger DOM element.

-- `setArrowRef: (HTMLElement | null) => void | null`

-An arrow callback ref.
-Must be assigned to the arrow's `ref` prop.

 - `setTooltipRef: (HTMLElement | null) => void | null`

-A tooltop callback ref.
+A tooltip callback ref.
 Must be assigned to the tooltip's `ref` prop.

 - `setTriggerRef: (HTMLElement | null) => void | null`

 A trigger callback ref.
 Must be assigned to the trigger's `ref` prop.

-- `visible: Boolean`
+- `visible: boolean`

 The current visibility state of the tooltip.
 Use it to display or hide the tooltip.

-- `getArrowProps: Function(props) => mergedProps`
+- `getArrowProps: (props) => mergedProps`

 This function merges your props and the internal props of the arrow element.
 We recommend passing all your props to that function rather than applying them on the element directly to avoid your props being overridden or overriding the internal props.

-It returns merged props you have to spread to the arrow element.
+It returns the merged props that you need to pass to the arrow element.

-- `getTooltipProps: Function(props) => mergedProps`
+- `getTooltipProps: (props) => mergedProps`

 This function merges your props and the internal props of the tooltip element.
 We recommend passing all your props to that function rather than applying them on the element directly to avoid your props being overridden or overriding the internal props.

-It returns merged props you have to spread to the tooltip element.
+It returns the merged props that you need to pass to tooltip element.

 - `popperProps: { update, forceUpdate, state }`